v3l0s-c0d3r/iphone-main/README.md

 ## <a name="follow-me">🫱🏽‍🫲🏼 Let's Connect</a>
 **Hey there!
 Interested in working with me?**
-🤝 Connect with me on [LinkedIn](https://www.linkedin.com/in/themelodyemmanuel) or shoot me an [email](mailto:melodyemmanuel152@gmail.com) to chat tech and opportunities.
-Happy with this repo?
-Intrigued?
-Fascinated?
-A ⭐ would really make my day.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/themelodyemmanuel) or shoot me an [email](mailto:melodyemmanuel152@gmail.com).
+Tech and career opportunities only, please 👀

+Don't forget to (kindly) leave a star ⭐

 Looking forward to geeking out together!